 Emperor Scorpion Breeding

 Emperor scorpions reach sexual maturity between the ages of two and three.
-The breeding may occur any time of year, as long as there are warm, humid conditions.
+The breeding may occur at any time of year, as long as there are warm, humid conditions.
 The male emperor scorpion will deposit a spermatophore on the ground and then the male will position the female over it.
 Once the female is in position, she will pick up the spermatophore and place it inside her genital opening.
 The gestation period can take as long as 15 months.

 A mature female emperor scorpion can give birth to 15 to 20 baby scorpions.
-The babies are usually about 2 to 3 centimeters in length at birth and are born a snow white color.
+The babies are usually about two to three centimeters in length at birth and are born a snow-white color.
 During the first several weeks, the baby emperor scorpions are carried on the mother scorpion's back.
 While on her back, the babies will eat from the prey the mother scorpion has caught.
 As the baby emperor scorpions mature, they will change color from snow white to brown, and eventually black.
-They will begin to wander from their mother's back and begin to forage for their own food.
+They will begin to wander from their mother's back and begin to forage for their food.
 Once the babies have moved off the mother's back, they can be removed from their mother's cage and placed into their own cage and continue to grow on their own.
 The best diet for growing baby emperor scorpions is chopped adult crickets.

-Emperor Scorpions As Endangered Species
+Emperor Scorpions as Endangered Species

 Do note that emperor scorpions have become popular in the pet trade and they are protected by CITES.
 CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora) is a treaty to protect endangered plants and animals.
 Be sure to check with a local pet store or well-regarded breeder to learn more about emperor scorpions and how to safely house (and breed) them.